mattermost/docs/source/administration/devops-command-center.rst

 - The channels associated with the incident
 - A button to end the incident

 If the incident is active, but in a private channel, you won't be able to see the incident channel name or select **End Incident**.
-However, the commander name and incident checklist is displayed.
+However, the commander name and incident checklist are displayed.
 If you're a participant in an incident channel, you can modify incident details from within that channel.

 You can view all incidents in the incident Backstage via **Main Menu > Incidents & Playbooks** and then select an incident to view the following details: